 In June of 1949 Tektronix developed a wide-band high speed oscilloscope under contract to the Air Materiel Command for $50,000.
-This oscilloscope pushed the limits of high speed analog design using distributed amplifiers.
+This oscilloscope pushed the limits of high speed analog design using distributed amplifiers and had a total of 108 vacuum tubes.
 This report, issued by Howard Vollum and Dick Rhiger on May 31, 1950, covers the final development, construction, and performance testing of the oscilloscope.
 Click on the image to view the PDF.

 This photo shows Dick Rhiger with the 517 oscilloscope.

 This April 9, 1951 Oregonian article features Dick Rhiger with the Type 517.